caas-team/sparrow/README.md

   # The token to use for authentication.
   # If the exporter does not require a token, this can be left empty.
   token: ""
+  # Configures tls for the telemetry exporter
+  tls:
+    # Enable or disable TLS
+    enabled: true
     # The path to the tls certificate to use.
-  # To disable tls, either set this to an empty string or set it to insecure.
+    # Only required if your otel endpoint uses custom TLS certificates
     certPath: ""
 ```

 #### Loader